-Considered as the land of the free, United States of America is home to many iconic places.
+Considered as the land of the free, United States of America is home to many iconic sights.
 You have the Statue of Liberty, the Empire State Building, and Times Square in New York City, the Golden Gate Bridge in San Francisco, plus all of the amazing National Parks, not to mention a plethora of smaller destinations that are equally stunning.

-In this post, we will share with you some of the more off-the-beaten path places to visit in the United States that you may not even know about — all that are worth the visit and the headache of obtaining a visa.
+In this post, we will share with you some of the more off the beaten path places to visit in the United States that you may not even know about — all that are worth the visit and the headache of obtaining a visa.

 Lesser Known Destinations in the United States